AntoineMra/portfolio/README.md

 # The first version of my Portfolio | Antoine Marionneau

 This is the first version of my Portfolio.
-This is also the practical project that I made with React.
+This is also the first practical project that I made with React.
 Dated from 03/2021

 ## CRA SETUP